SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 them get started with the software.
 Binder badge is also provided to ease accessibility and reproducibility.
 Users can find more information about these tutorials in the readme file attached to the ``Qlunc`` repository.
 Apart from the tutorials, the package includes a functional working example.
-More information about this working example is given in the readme, included in the *``Qlunc``/TestFilesQlunc* directory, where the process of creating a lidar digital twin is treated in depth.
+More information about this working example is given in the readme file, included in the *Qlunc/TestFilesQlunc* directory, where the process of creating a lidar digital twin is treated in depth.

 # Future development roadmap